ids/cluster-builder/docs/README_CoreOS.md

 #### Launch the Tectonic Installer

-The Terraform __apply__ will happen automatically as part of the deployment if you don't continue with the default.
+The Terraform __apply__ will happen automatically as part of the deployment if you don't cancel at the prompt.

 > __Note__: The iSCSI units required to support Kubernetes iSCSI persistant volume direct Pod access are only installed with the unattended Terraform installation.